-The Association has entered into lease agreement related to property for its head office.
+The Association has entered into a lease agreement for its head office.
 The Association has determined that the lessor retains all significant risks and rewards of ownership of this property and thus accounts for this as operating lease.

 Estimates

 Estimating basic contingent benefit reserves